Cirkit Designer Logo

 Technical Specifications

-The following table outlines the key technical details of the 3 Watt White Star LED Breakout Board:
+Below are the key technical details for the 3 Watt White Star LED Breakout Board:

 Parameter Value